AnneKammenhed/togetherinlund/README.md

 <h2>Credits</h2>
 The site is built with the Code Institute student template for Gitpod.

-I haven't reused any code, but have taken inspiration from the Love running project.
+I have have taken inspiration from the Love running project and reused the code that I wrote for the forms section.

 <ul>
 <li>Fonts from https://fonts.google.com/</li>